4 ways to use isolation in photography composition

 Isolation can be used with all types of subjects in photography composition.
 It’s not just for portraiture, even though that’s where you hear about it most.

-How to isolate your subject
+How to isolate your subject in photos

 What I love so much about isolation in photography is that it combines so many different techniques.
 There are umpteen different ways to isolate a subject in a photo and it all depends on the: